Welcome to Year 3

 R.E (Religious Education)

-In RE, pupils will learn about humanism and the humanist beliefs
+In R.E., pupils will learning about Christianity and the different Saints of God.

 Spanish